Outlaws and Steamboat Springs

 Steamboat now may seem like a peaceful place, but in the early 19th century, it saw its fair share of outlaws.

-While a majority of the movie was filmed a bit south of us, Butch Cassidy and Sundance were outlaws up in Brown’s Park, about two hours to the west of Steamboat at the Utah border.
+In Routt County, just south of Steamboat, the famed Butch Cassidy and the Sundance Kid were outlaws in Brown’s Park, about two hours west of Steamboat at the Utah border.
 This is where they started the Hole in the Wall gang and began their robbing spree.

-To learn more about this era in Steamboat’s history, head to the Tread of Pioneers Museum, or if you have a little more time, drive to the Museum of Northwest Colorado in Craig.
-If you are there ask them about Ann Bassett, as she is one of the coolest people to have lived in Northwest Colorado.
-Ann Bassett was a rancher near Craig.
+While at the Museum of Northwest Colorado, be sure to ask about a famous rancher near Craig named Ann Bassett.
 When a famous cattle baron hired a mercenary to kill one of her family friends and her fiancee, Bassett responded by rustling their cattle until the baron was practically run out of town.
-The Museum of Northwest Colorado has more on her story, as well as a collection of artifacts from that time.
+The Museum of Northwest Colorado has more on her story and a collection of artifacts from that time.